 Ever get to the end of a long day, and want dinner super fast, but also want something other than frozen pizza or a bowl of cereal?
 Yeah, me too.

-And it’s easy.
-Did I mention that part?
-And, gluten free?
-(I use a gluten free soy sauce and certified gluten free cornstarch in case you were wondering).
+Did I mention that it is easy?
+And, gluten-free?
+(I use a gluten free soy sauce and certified gluten-free cornstarch in case you were wondering).